-- Click Resolve.
-From any of your views, you can select the channel with an open mention and use the Resolve button from the message window.
+- Resolve with Yellow Dot.
+From any of your views, you can select the channel with an open mention and use the Yellow Dot next to your mention from the message window.

 NOTE: If you've resolved the internal messages where you're tagged and a channel still contains other unresolved internal messages that do not involve you, the channel will remain pending and display a solid yellow dot.